 Bitcoin was created in 2009 by a mysterious person (or persons?) who goes by “Satoshi Nakamoto.”
 No one knows who he (she? they?) really is.
 Now, the Bitcoin network is so big it consumes as much electricity each year as Chile, by one measure.

 It can be.
 Silk Road – an online drug market that was busted several years ago – traded in Bitcoin.
 Because ‘following the money’ is harder to do when you can use a fake name.
 But there are also a lot of non-shady companies that accept Bitcoin now.
-Including Microsoft, Square, Paypal, and others.
+Including Microsoft, Square, Paypal and others.
+With more like Tesla planning to jump on the bandwagon soon.

 You have to mine for it.
 Mining is when computers on the network crunch through a set of puzzles.
 Whoever wins gets rewarded with new bitcoins and a metaphorical gold star.
 Or you could always just buy them from someone.

 How do you feel about roller coasters?
 You don’t need Bitcoin or other crypto in your portfolio.
-But its climb up to the top may have you considering investing in it.
+But its recent climb may have you considering investing in it.
 For speculative investments (read: assets facing a LOT of uncertainty) like Bitcoin, it’s safest to only use cash you’d be okay never seeing again.
 Because Bitcoin’s severe volatility at the start of 2021 is normal.

 But if you love that rush of risking it all – and don’t mind the threat of whiplash – plenty of investors are saying ‘same.’
 And driving up Bitcoin’s price.
 Some experts even predict it could end the year valued at anywhere from $50K to more than $300K.